Kiremode/Unity_to_Godot/README.md

 # Unity to Godot
 This is a small work-in-progress tool that will allow users to "easily" port unity C# scripts to Godot C#

+> :warning: **Caution**: This script has the potential to disrupt your existing code.
+Please use it at your own risk.
+I cannot be held responsible for any adverse effects it may cause.

+>the Reason i create it is to make it simpeler for unity Devs to port the game to **GODOT 4.1**
 ## Checklist for the most important Unity functions
 - [X] convert class (it will be a Node you need to change it to the Node you want)
 - [X] `using UnityEngine` to `using Godot`